 So, you face this dilemma, you need some way to make the choice.
 Keep in mind, though that you’re not really solving a moral dilemma, you’re just trying to find a way forward to make a choice that you think is the best available to you.

-Before moving on, I do want to remind listeners of one of our recommendations from the last episode.
+Before moving on, I do want to remind readers of one of our recommendations from the last article.

-Well, I’ve been thinking about this in a medical context in which a care provider faces a difficult moral choice, and what makes them favor one alternative over another.
-I don't think we need to get into the details, but all of this led me to think that these dilemmas are ultimately brought on by our personal identity and sense of self.
+I’ve been thinking about this in a medical context in which a care provider faces a difficult moral choice, and what makes them favor one alternative over another.
+There is no need to get into the details, but all of this led me to think that these dilemmas are ultimately brought on by our personal identity and sense of self.

 Value conflict occurs when you face equally or nearly equally important, but unfortunately conflicting values.
 Like we just talked about freedom and security.
 You know, living up to one or prioritizing one means you fail to live up or prioritize less the other.
 This is kind of the perspective we’ve been taking so far.

-Well, the third cause is coercion.
+The third cause is coercion.
 And something can be described as coercion when external pressures force you to violate some value.
-This is what happened in the Sophie’s Choice we discussed last time.
+This is what happened in the Sophie’s Choice discussed last time.
 The concentration camp guard forced Sophie into a moral dilemma.
-And if you’re not familiar with Sophie’s Choice you can listen to the last episode!
+And if you’re not familiar with Sophie’s Choice you can listen to the previous article.
 But suffice it to say both options were awful but not choosing one of the options was worse.

-OK, so now that we understand the causes of moral dilemmas, how do we go about resolving them?
-But just a second, Andrea, before we get to that, I think it’s important to remind everybody that when you face a true moral dilemma, you’re going to be left dissatisfied.
-I know we've said that before but it's really important to remember there is not a perfect choice here.
+Now that we understand the causes of moral dilemmas, how do we go about resolving them?
+Before we get to that, it’s important to remind everybody that when you face a true moral dilemma, you’re going to be left dissatisfied.
+It's really important to remember there is not a perfect choice.

 If Nazis are at your door and they ask you if there are Jews upstairs in the attic, and there are in fact Jews upstairs in the attic, then you face a moral dilemma: tell the truth, and contribute to the likely death of innocent people or lie and contribute to the possible saving of life of innocent people.